octaos/php-integration/index.md

 ...
 ```

-See the <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.RelativeDiscount.html" target="_blank">RelativeDiscount</a> class methods for details on how to specify the item, including all *required* methods.
+See the <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.RelativeDiscount.html" target="_blank">RelativeDiscount</a> class methods for details on how to specify the item.

 ### 5.7 WebPayItem::individualCustomer() <a name="i57"></a>
 Read "required" below as a requirement only when the IndividualCustomer is used to identify the customer when using the invoice or payment plan payment methods.
 (For card and direct bank orders, adding customer information to the order is optional.)